jhsheets/ai_graph_query/README.md

-# ai_graph_query
+# Overview
-Test setup to use AI to generate Cypher queries against a graph database
+This is just a learning example using a local AI to generate Cypher queries against a graph database.

+# Running
 1. Run `build.bat`
 2. Run `docker-compose up -d`
 3. Open ollama web ui: http://localhost:3002